tamzid958/appointment-system-dsi/README.md

 ## Description

-Appointment system is a Java Spring boot application designed to facilitate doctor appointment.
-It leverages various technologies including Spring Framework, Hibernate, PostgreSQL, and Liquibase to provide a robust and flexible platform for meeting management.
+The Appointment System is a robust and user-friendly Java Spring Boot application designed to streamline doctor appointment scheduling for patients and medical professionals.
+This cutting-edge application aims to revolutionize the way appointments are managed, making it more efficient, accessible, and convenient for all users.
+It leverages various technologies including Spring Framework, Hibernate, PostgreSQL, and Liquibase to provide a robust and flexible platform for doctor appointment.

 ## Technologies Used
 - Java